Contractor (1099) vs Employee (W2) in L&I Claims

 To determine if an individual provides more than personal labor and is an independent contractor, L&I uses the Personal Labor Test.
 If one of these two statements is true, then the individual is an independent contractor:

-- The individual brings heavy or costly specialized heavy equipment and their expertise to operate it, and you don’t control the individual (Examples: MRI machine, earth-moving equipment, ultrasound machine).
+2. The individual brings heavy or costly specialized equipment and expertise to operate it, and you don’t control the individual (Examples: MRI machine, earth-moving equipment, ultrasound machine).

 The 6-Part and 7-Part Test